jasonbrackman/arberator/README.md

-# Arbor
+# Fictus

-Arbor can create a dummy Tree view for the purposes of documentation.
+Fictus generates a fake Tree View to stdout for the purpose of documentation.

 Example:
 ```
-from arbor import System
+from fictus import System

 s = System("root")
 s.mkfiles(["README.md", "LICENSE.md", ".ignore"])